 - Schedule C

 Second semester: Dr Maryam Purvis (co-ordinator) Gary Burrows

 Summer School: Dr Sander Zwanenburg (co-ordinator) Mark George

 - Paper Structure

-- One essay, two practical tests and a final exam
+Three Blackboard tests, one practical test and a final exam

 - Teaching Arrangements

 - First and second semester: one lecture and one lab per week

 Summer School: two lectures and two labs per week